v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ## PARAMETERS

 ### -AutoDeleteOnIdle
-Specifies the [TimeSpan](https://msdn.microsoft.com/library/system.timespan.aspx) idle interval after which the topic is automatically deleted.
+Auto Delete On Idle - Specifies the [TimeSpan](https://msdn.microsoft.com/library/system.timespan.aspx) idle interval after which the topic is automatically deleted.
 The minimum duration is 5 minutes.

 ```yaml
 Type: System.String